Zis-an/raw-php-project/README.md

     index.view.php
       data gets to stored inside $model.
 A foreach loop performs on the variable to display each item stored inside the model in a table.

+  # Lesson - 4

+  # Controller:

+    functions.php
+        new function redirect() is added which receives a url as parameter.
+It then sends the user to that specific page.

+    file_functions.php
+        New function get_term() is added.
+This function returns $item containing term or false.

+    ---- New File ----

+    detail.php
+        contents of index.php is added.
+        condition is added to check if the term is set or not inside the GET request.
+        New function get_term() is used. term stored inside GET request is sent as parameter.

+  # Views:

+    index.view.php
+        query string is added to the term.
+Terms are turned into a links and query string is added so that it can take the user to a new page to get a detailed view of that term.

+    ---- New File ----

+    detail.view.php
+        content same as index.view.php.
+Just the view function is changed.
+        Returning detail page with $data.

+    not_found.view.php
+        when term is not found, this page is supposed to send to the user.